OCA/stock-logistics-warehouse/stock_warehouse_calendar/readme/CONFIGURE.rst

   'Multi-Step Routes option'.

 * Go to *Inventory > Configuration > Warehouse Management > Routes* and
-  set up the proper delays in the procurement rules where 'action' is 'Move From Another Location'.
+  set up the proper delays in the stock rules where 'action' is 'Move From Another Location'.